mxc-commons/znd-servicemanager/BENCHMARKS.md

 for the respective number of items.
 The results show, that as a result of refactoring the configuration process not only configurations with a very large number (e.g. 1000) of services each profit.

-The relative performance gain provided by mxc-servicemanager is even higher if the number of total services enters ranges more realistical to common use cases (50 or 100 services of each type).
+The relative performance gain provided by znd-servicemanager is even higher if the number of total services enters ranges more realistical to common use cases (50 or 100 services of each type).

 With each of the UsageXXX.php benchmarks there are three tests focussing the performance of the